Hotmoka/hotmoka/tutorial/Takamaka.md

 in the last years [[Spoto19]](#Spoto19)[[Spoto20]](#Spoto20).

 **Acknowledgments**.
-I must thank the people at Ailia SA, in particular Giovanni Antino, Mario Carlini and Iris Dimni, who decided to invest in this project and who are building the first blockchain that can be programmed in Takamaka.
+I must thank the people at Ailia SA, in particular Giovanni Antino, Mario Carlini, Iris Dimni and Francesco Pasetto, who decided to invest in this project and who are building the first blockchain that can be programmed in Takamaka.
 My thank goes also to all students and colleagues who have read and proof-checked this document and its examples, finding bugs and inconsistencies; in particular to
-Dinu Berinde, Luca Olivieri and Fabio Tagliaferro.
+Luca Olivieri and Fabio Tagliaferro.
+Chapter [Networking](#networking) is a shared work with Dinu Berinde.

 _Verona, June 2020_.